-27 BEGINNING TEACHER TIME RELEASE (BETTR) PROGRAM
+28 BEGINNING TEACHER TIME RELEASE (BETTR) PROGRAM

-- 27.1 The BeTTR Program applies to beginning teachers who are in their first and second year of employment since graduation and are employed on a permanent or fixed-term basis for at least one school term at 0.5 full-time equivalent or more. - Under the BeTTR program, full-time beginning teachers are eligible to access a minimum "instructional load" time release of four hours per fortnight in the first year and two hours per fortnight in the second year.
-Part-time teachers 0.5 full-time equivalent and above can access the time release on a pro rata basis. - 27.3 The purpose of the BeTTR program will vary according to the needs of each beginning teacher, but may include time release for: - (i) Induction programs relating to school, district and the Department - (ii) Ongoing "feedback" meetings with senior staff and/or other experienced teachers - (iii) Attendance at specific professional development programs - (iv) Observation of experienced teachers in the classroom - (v) Additional "time out" for lesson preparation - (vi) Visiting other schools/colleges discussions with experienced teachers - (vii) Visit to a Learning Services - (viii) Meetings with relevant Learning Services curriculum officers - (ix) Attendance at "awareness" meetings with Learning Services support staff - (x) Collaboration, including attendance at meetings with other beginning teachers within the Learning Services.
+- 28.1 The BeTTR Program applies to beginning teachers who are in their first and second year of employment since graduation and are employed on a permanent or fixed-term basis for at least one school term at 0.5 full-time equivalent or more. - 28.2 Under the BeTTR program, full-time beginning teachers are eligible to access a minimum "instructional load" time release of four hours per fortnight in the first year and two hours per fortnight in the second year.
+Part-time teachers 0.5 full-time equivalent and above can access the time release on a pro rata basis. - 28.3 The purpose of the BeTTR program will vary according to the needs of each beginning teacher, but may include time release for: - (iv) Induction programs relating to school, district and the Department

-- 27.4 Time release under the BeTTR program should not be a substitute for individual, school or Learning Services professional learning programs it is designed to supplement, not replace other learning programs. - 27.5 In consultation and agreement with the school or college principal, time release for a beginning teacher may be "banked" up to a maximum of the equivalent of six hours to accommodate a "block" release for the beginning teacher to attend or participate in a one-day professional development program or activity.
+- (v) Ongoing "feedback" meetings with senior staff and/or other experienced teachers - (vi) Attendance at specific professional development programs - (vii) Observation of experienced teachers in the classroom - (viii) Additional "time out" for lesson preparation - (ix) Visiting other schools/colleges discussions with experienced teachers - (x) Visit to a Learning Services - (xi) Meetings with relevant Learning Services curriculum officers - (xii) Attendance at "awareness" meetings with Learning Services support staff - (xiii) Collaboration, including attendance at meetings with other beginning teachers within the Learning Services. - 28.4 Time release under the BeTTR program should not be a substitute for individual, school or Learning Services professional learning programs it is designed to supplement, not replace other learning programs. - 28.5 In consultation and agreement with the school or college principal, time release for a beginning teacher may be "banked" up to a maximum of the equivalent of six hours to accommodate a "block" release for the beginning teacher to attend or participate in a one-day professional development program or activity.

-28 CONSULTATION AND CHANGE
+29 CONSULTATION AND CHANGE

-Por the purposes of this clause, consultation is not simply advice on what is about to happen, neither is it negotiation or making decisions by consensus.
+29.1 For the purposes of this clause, consultation is not simply advice on what is about to happen, neither is it negotiation or making decisions by consensus.
 Consultation is providing the employee(s), union(s) or other relevant persons, with genuine opportunity to influence the decision or decision-maker.
 Consultation is not joint decision making or a barrier to the prerogative of management to make decisions.
 The employee(s), union(s), or other relevant persons must be given a reasonable opportunity to suggest alternative proposals in a timely manner.
 The Employer is to give proper consideration to any alternative proposals, and communicate these considerations to the proposer(s).

-28.2 General
+29.2 General